 In the centuries ahead, humans may find a way to scale back on their eco-footprint.
 Likewise, they may learn to manipulate the environment even more or reach out into the solar system for the resources they require.

-Explore the links on the next page to learn even more about human civilization.
+Explore the links below to learn even more about human civilization.